columncolab/EMC2/README.rst

    :alt: Latest Travis CI build status

 An open source framework for atmospheric model and observational column comparison.
+Supported by the Atmospheric Systems Research (ASR) program of the United States Department of Energy.

 The Earth Model Column Collaboratory (EMC2) will build on past work comparing remotely sensed measurements in the column to earth system and global climate models (GCMs) and their single-column models (SCMs)